 5. Checking for Doneness

-Making sure the chicken is cooked through is the most crucial part of cooking it.
-Check the internal temperature with a meat thermometer; chicken needs to be cooked to 165 degrees Fahrenheit.
-Make sure the meat is completely white and opaque all the way through before serving if you don’t have a thermometer.
+Ensuring the chicken cooks through is the most crucial part of cooking it.
+Use a meat thermometer to check the internal temperature; cook the chicken to 165 degrees Fahrenheit.
+Ensure the meat turns completely white and opaque throughout before serving if you lack a thermometer.

 6. Letting the Chicken Rest

-When the chicken is done cooking, let it rest for a few minutes before cutting it up.
-This lets the chicken’s natural juices redistribute, making it more flavorful and tender.
+Once the chicken finishes cooking, let it rest for a few minutes before cutting it up.
+This allows the chicken to redistribute its natural juices, enhancing its flavor and tenderness.

 Try one of these delicious chicken recipes: